derekasola/Derekasola.github.io/essays/smartQuestions.md

 Ok, so you still can't find an answer...
 ---
 Now’s the time you want to start getting the details ready for the question.
 The header should be helpful to the reader, it should give everything the reader needs to know about what you are trying to do and with what language and frameworks.
 The body of the question should contain your full question with source code with the trouble area clearly visible to the readers.
 A good tip is to Auto-Format your code with the code editor to make it look nice and clean instead of sloppy looking code.
-Like i stated in #3 above, comment your code so you know where everything is and the reader can easily see your design pattern and help you solve your particular problem.
+Like I stated in #3 above, comment your code so you know where everything is and the reader can easily see your design pattern and help you solve your particular problem.

 Bad Question:
 ---
-This [LINK](https://stackoverflow.com/questions/59997089/how-to-have-only-one-person-on-a-webpage-the-others-go-on-a-waiting-screen) brings you to a great example of someone who hasnet put much effort into asking their question.
+This [LINK](https://stackoverflow.com/questions/59997089/how-to-have-only-one-person-on-a-webpage-the-others-go-on-a-waiting-screen) brings you to a great example of someone who has not put much effort into asking their question.

    Header: "How to have only one person on a webpage, the others go on a waiting screen"
    ---
    This header gives little detail into how they want it done, language, or framework.

   If that person has even written any code, they expect the readers to solve his problem for him without knowing what he has even tried. he even goes on in the comments to say

   "I decided not to post my code because I’m almost sure I am not getting anywhere with it.
 I just ask for new solutions I don't know, or examples ppl have in mind ;)"

 Good Question:
 ---
 This [LINK](https://stackoverflow.com/questions/5767325/how-do-i-remove-a-particular-element-from-an-array-in-javascript) is an example of a good question.